~/nahom_mekonen.prd open to offers

 product

-Roadmapping & backlog prioritization, PRDs & user stories, OKRs & metrics, discovery & user research, RICE / MoSCoW, A/B testing, Agile / Scrum.
+Roadmapping & prioritization (RICE), PRDs & user stories, discovery & user research, A/B testing, OKRs & metrics, Agile / Scrum.

-Founder experience from zero to scale, bootstrapped.
-Stakeholder alignment, cross functional leadership, market analysis, go to market, B2B and B2C strategy.
+Executive & stakeholder communication, cross functional leadership, team & vendor management, go to market, B2B and B2C strategy.

 technical

-Platform & systems thinking, REST APIs & integrations, GPS & location data, routing & dispatch logic, SQL & Python, mobile & web products, AWS, Jira.
+SQL & Python, REST APIs & integrations, GPS & location data, routing & dispatch logic, systems thinking, mobile & web.

 domains

-Mass transit & mobility, student transportation, fleet & dispatch, logistics & operations, payments, marketplaces, emerging markets.
+Mass transit & mobility, student transportation, fleet & dispatch, logistics, payments, marketplaces, emerging markets.

 Leadershipresolved